en

 Who is it aimed at?

-• insureds who can claim at least one year of contribution or 52 weekly contributions during the entire working life (Article 3, Law No. 419 of 6 August 1975).
-From 1 January 1999, the contribution required for compulsory tuberculosis insurance has been abolished; therefore the contribution requirement is considered satisfied if there are contributions payments in respect of the insurance against Invalidity, Old Age and Survivors (IVS);
+• insured persons with at least one year of contribution or 52 weekly contributions during the entire working life (Article 3, Law No. 419 of 6 August 1975).
+Since 1 January 1999, the contribution for compulsory insurance against tuberculosis has been abolished.
+The contribution requirement is understood to be met in the presence of contributions for the Insurance against Invalidity, Old Age, Survivors (IVS);

-• to some categories of pensioners and holders of allowances;
+• some categories of pensioners and holders of allowances;

-• to dependent family members of the insured even if they are not insured by the INPS.
+• dependent family members of the insured even if they are not insured by INPS.

 How does it work?